-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - Evening and telephone consultations were available.
-Extended hours through the cluster scheme improved access for patients who find appointments during working hours difficult to attend.
+- The needs of the working age population, those recently retired and students had been identified.
+The practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - The practice offered patients aged 40 to 74 year old a cardio vascular disease (CVD) check and all patients over 35 who smoke were offered a lung health check. - The practice invited in the benefits agency every two weeks to provide support and help to their patients as required.